vsrinivas/fuchsia/package_metadata.md

 }
 ```

-The `dev` array contains list of well-known device paths that are provided to
+The `dev` array contains a list of well-known device paths that are provided to
 the application.
 For example, if the string `class/input` appears in the `dev`
 array, then `/dev/class/input` will appear in the namespaces of applications
 loaded from the package.